Wave Motion and Sound

 Derivation of Wave Speed on a String:

-Consider a string element of mass dm and length ds under tension T. For a transverse wave of small amplitude, the restoring force at the crest provides centripetal acceleration.
-A simpler approach: from energy: a pulse traveling along a string with speed v has kinetic energy ½μv²A² per unit length (μ = linear mass density).
-The potential energy stored due to stretching is also ½μv²A².
-The speed is determined by v = √(T/μ).
-This result shows that wave speed depends only on the physical properties of the string — not on the amplitude or frequency.
+Consider a string element of mass dm and length ds under tension T. For a transverse wave of small amplitude, the restoring force at the crest provides the centripetal acceleration that bends the element along the wave.
+An equivalent energy argument gives the same result: a pulse traveling along a string with speed v carries kinetic energy ½μv²A² per unit length (μ = linear mass density), and the potential energy stored due to stretching is also ½μv²A².
+Equating the elastic restoring effect to the inertia of the element yields v = √(T/μ).
+This result shows that wave speed depends only on the physical properties of the string — its tension and mass per unit length — not on the amplitude or frequency.

 Sound in Tubes — End Corrections:

 Real tubes have end corrections because the antinode at an open end actually forms slightly beyond the tube opening.
-Effective length L_eff = L + 0.3D for a pipe of diameter D. This is why tuning a guitar string precisely requires adjusting for the actual scale length including the portion that extends over the bridge.
+Effective length L_eff = L + 0.3D for a pipe of diameter D. The same principle of effective versus physical length appears in stringed instruments, where the vibrating length includes the portion that extends over the bridge, so precise tuning accounts for the full acoustic scale length rather than the nominal one.

 Ultrasound and Its Applications: